saranggupta94/otto-product-classification/README.md

 -Matplotlib

 ### Dataset
-- The input dataset can be found in the folder: input\dataset.csv
+- The input dataset can be found in the folder: input/dataset.csv

 ### Models
 - The models folder is empty.
 While running the notebook, the models will be pickled and stored in this folder.